Ray Houghton: International career

+Houghton was born in Scotland to an Irish father and Scottish mother.
 Prior to his career with the Republic of Ireland, Houghton was a member of a Scotland U18 squad under Andy Roxburgh, failing to gain any caps.
 Despite becoming increasingly successful in his club career by 1986, he was not considered for the Scotland squad for the upcoming World Cup.

 Houghton qualified to play international football for the Republic of Ireland through his father, who was born in Buncrana in Inishowen, County Donegal, in Ulster.
 He earned his first cap in Jack Charlton's first match as manager, a 1–0 defeat by Wales in a friendly international at Lansdowne Road on 26 March 1986.

 In the summer of 1988, Houghton was selected for the Irish squad which had reached its first ever major finals, the European Championships in West Germany.
 The first group game on 12 June was against an England team that included Gary Lineker, Bryan Robson and Houghton's Liverpool club mates Peter Beardsley and John Barnes.
 Houghton scored with an early looping header to win the game 1–0, his first goal for Ireland.
 Ireland failed to get through the group stage after a draw against the USSR and a defeat against eventual champions The Netherlands.

 Houghton was selected for the Irish squad which qualified for the 1990 FIFA World Cup in Italy.
 They were once again drawn in the same group as England, which included Lineker, Robson, Beardsley and Barnes as well as Paul Gascoigne and Chris Waddle.
 The game finished in a 1–1 draw.
 The Irish also drew with both Egypt, 0–0, and the Netherlands, 1–1, finishing on the same points (3), goal difference (0), and goals scored (2) as the Dutch.
 Both teams progressed to the second round, along with England who topped the group.